322 Art Building

 MFA Boston University

 Richard B. Doubleday is a graphic designer and educator with a specific interest in history.
 He is an associate professor of graphic design in the College of Art & Design and held a Fulbright Fellowship where he was a Senior Scholar at Tsinghua University in Beijing, China.
 His research lies in charting and examining the dramatic change in contemporary graphic design that has flourished when China adopted a market-oriented economy in the aftermath of the Great Proletarian Cultural Revolution.
 Doubleday’s research reveal’s contemporary Chinese graphic design activities profound affect on the developing contemporary visual language of design in China in an aesthetic, economic, cultural, and design historical context.

-Doubleday is a contributing author of Dialectic, a scholarly journal of thought leadership, education and practice in the discipline of visual communication design (Ann Arbor, MI, USA: Michigan publishing, 2017), Graphic: 500 Designs that Matter (London, UK: Phaidon Press, 2017), and Ornament and Initial: Beauty of Graphic Design, 17-20th Century (Tokyo: PIE Books, 2014) The Phaidon Archive of Design (London, UK: Phaidon Press, 2012), Jan Tschichold, Master Typographer: His Life, Work and Legacy (London, UK: Thames and Hudson, 2008), and Typo-Graphics: Hideki Nakajima (Tokyo: Seibundo Shinkosha, 2008).
-He has been published extensively in leading graphic design journals and is currently researching and writing Design Science of Encyclopedia of China (Beijing: Encyclopedia of China Publishing House ECPH and Tsinghua University).
+Doubleday is a contributing author of Dialectic, a scholarly journal of thought leadership, education and practice in the discipline of visual communication design (Ann Arbor, MI, USA: Michigan publishing, 2017), Graphic: 500 Designs that Matter (London, UK: Phaidon Press, 2017), Ornament and Initial: Beauty of Graphic Design, 17-20th Century (Tokyo: PIE Books, 2014) The Phaidon Archive of Design (London, UK: Phaidon Press, 2012), Jan Tschichold, Master Typographer: His Life, Work and Legacy (London, UK: Thames and Hudson, 2008), and Typo-Graphics: Hideki Nakajima (Tokyo: Seibundo Shinkosha, 2008).
+He has been published extensively in leading graphic design journals and is currently researching and writing Visual Communication Design, Encyclopedia of China (Beijing: Encyclopedia of China Publishing House ECPH and Tsinghua University).
 At the present time, Doubleday is pursuing a Doctorate of Design (DDes) in Cultural Preservation.

 ART 4541 Special Topics in Graphic Design, Typography: Form and Meaning